Foundations of Freedom: The Promise of The New Multilateralism

 But freedom has always depended on rules and responsibilities as well as rights.
 Order without freedom is authoritarianism; freedom without order is anarchy.
 They are two sides of the same coin.

 Today, our freedom is founded on an increasingly elaborate set of rules: the European single market has opened up the opportunity to trade, travel, and communicate, but it is governed by rules to avoid abuse of power and exploitation; the freedom to communicate through the internet would never have worked without a global internet protocol that ensures we don’t have dozens of different programming languages; we live free from fear of a nuclear attack because most nations are prepared to accept rules and mutual surveillance of their weapons.
+And our freedom in the UK increasingly depends on order in the world.
+We cannot afford to ignore the collapse of states in Asia or Africa when terrorists use them as the base for their attacks.
+Nor can we ignore Iran seeking to acquire nuclear weapons if it starts a chain reaction of states seeking nuclear weapons.
+And we all know how our high streets have been affected by the chaos on Wall Street.

 That is why today, I want to talk about how, if we are to preserve our freedom, the great goal of Wilberforce, we need to address global disorder.
 We need to do so in a new context: not just the end of Empire but the fact that no country, however strong, can bring the world to heel on its own.